fastly/terraform-provider-fastly/docs/resources/service_vcl.md

 - `brotli_compression` (Boolean) Enable Brotli Compression support
 - `domain_inspector` (Boolean) Enable Domain Inspector support
 - `image_optimizer` (Boolean) Enable Image Optimizer support (requires at least one backend with a `shield` attribute)
+- `name` (String) Used by the provider to identify modified settings (changing this value will force the entire block to be deleted, then recreated)
 - `origin_inspector` (Boolean) Enable Origin Inspector support
 - `websockets` (Boolean) Enable WebSockets support

-Read-Only:

-- `name` (String) Used internally by the provider to identify modified settings

 <a id="nestedblock--rate_limiter"></a>